All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch compounding pharmacies if I am unhappy with the quality?

 Yes.
-You are not obligated to continue using any specific pharmacy.
+You aren't obligated to continue using any specific pharmacy.
 Talk to your provider about switching to a different pharmacy.
 Your prescription can be transferred or your provider can write a new prescription for a different pharmacy.

 What if my provider refuses to answer my questions about my compounded medication?